-Participants

-Recruitment of participants was undertaken over a period of 6 months with the assistance of three patient support organizations: the Motor Neuron Disease Association, MS Society, and Parkinson's UK.
-The organizations advertised the study through various means, including social media, Web sites, print and electronic publications, research bulletin boards, and emails, inviting potential participants to contact the research team to express their interest in taking part.
+Participants: Recruitment of participants was undertaken over a period of six months with the assistance of three patient support organisations; the Motor Neurone Disease Association, MS Society and Parkinson's UK.
+Organisations advertised the study by various means, including social media, websites, print and electronic publications, research bulletin boards and emails inviting potential participants to contact the research team to express their interest in taking part.

-Inclusion/exclusion criteria

-Participants were required to have a confirmed diagnosis of MND, MS, or PD, as well as the ability to complete the survey independently.
-Participants were also required to be competent in the use of English, be aged ≥ 18 years, and be living in the UK.
+Inclusion / exclusion criteria: Participants required a confirmed diagnosis of MND, MS or PD and the ability to complete the survey independently.
+Participants were also required to be competent in the use of English, be aged 18 years or over and living in the UK.

-Materials

-A survey booklet consisting of four sections was administered; demographic data (sex, age, age at diagnosis, marital status, and ethnic origin), the Ox-PAQ (as detailed earlier), and two further instruments for the purpose of evaluating its validity.
+Materials: A survey booklet consisting of four sections was administered; demographic data (gender, age, age at diagnosis, marital status and ethnic origin), the Ox-PAQ (as detailed above) and two further instruments for the purpose of evaluating its validity:

-MOS 36-Item Short Form Health Survey

-The MOS SF-36^{20,21} is a 36-item questionnaire comprising eight domains of health: Physical Functioning, Role Physical, Role Emotional, Social Functioning, Mental Health, Energy/ Vitality, Pain, and General Health Perception.
-Response options vary across items, from a simple dichotomous yes/ no response to a six-point Likert scale.
-Raw scores for each health domain are transformed to obtain a range from zero to 100, with higher scores indicating superior health status.
+Medical Outcomes Study 36-Item Short-Form Health Survey (MOS SF-36).20-21 a 36-item questionnaire comprising eight domains of health; Physical Functioning, Role Physical, Role Emotional, Social Functioning, Mental Health, Energy/Vitality, Pain and General Health Perception.
+Response options vary across items from a simple dichotomous yes / no response, to a six-point Likert Scale.
+Raw scores for each health domain are transformed to have a range from 0 to 100 with higher scores indicating superior health status.
 The measure has been widely adopted in numerous research studies and demonstrates excellent psychometric properties.22